-i.
-Teacher Assistant

-A teaching assistant is appointed by a board of education to provide, under the general supervision of a licensed or certified teacher, direct instructional service to students.
-Duties: (a) Teaching assistants assist teachers by performing duties such as: (1) working with individual pupils or groups of pupils on special instructional projects; (2) providing the teacher with information about pupils that will assist the teacher in the development of appropriate learning experiences; (3) assisting pupils in the use of available instructional resources, and assisting in the development of instructional materials; (4) utilizing their own special skills and abilities by assisting in instructional programs in such areas as: foreign languages, arts, crafts, music and similar subjects; and (5) assisting in related instructional work as required.

-ii.
-Teacher Aide (1:1 Aide, 5:1 Aide, Classroom Aide, Program Aide) A teacher aide may be assigned by the board of education to assist teachers in such non-teaching duties as: (1) managing records, materials and equipment; (2) attending to the physical needs of children; and (3) supervising students and performing such other services as support teaching duties when such services are determined and supervised by the teacher.
+- i.
+Teacher Assistant: A board of education appoints a Teacher Assistant to provide direct instructional service to students under the general supervision of a licensed or certified teacher.
+Teacher Assistants assist teachers by performing duties such as: (1) working with individual pupils or groups of pupils on special instructional projects; (2) providing the teacher with information about pupils that will assist the teacher in the development of appropriate learning experiences; (3) assisting pupils in the use of available instructional resources, and assisting in the development of instructional materials; (4) utilizing their own special skills and abilities by assisting in instructional programs in such areas as: foreign languages, arts, crafts, music and similar subjects; and (5) assisting in related instructional work as required. - ii.
+Teacher Aide (1:1 Aide, 5:1 Aide, Classroom Aide, Program Aide) The board of education may assign a teacher aide to assist teachers in such non-teaching duties as: (1) managing records, materials and equipment; (2) attending to the physical needs of children; and (3) supervising students and performing other services as determined and supervised by the teacher.